It looks like you're using an Ad Blocker.

 Originally posted by GoalPoster

 Interesting theory, but I’m wondering exactly how many people actually have money left in the bank to withdraw.

-than a third of all wage earners are able to set aside $100 per month in savings.
+It is generally believed that approximately fifty percent of people live paycheck to paycheck.
+Further, less than a third of all wage earners are able to set aside $100 per month in savings.

 Now, there are a lot of people who say the blame for that predicament falls squarely on those who are living beyond their means.